-If you enter your email information to their login details, your Amazon account will likely be controlled by them.
+If you enter your email information into their login details, your Amazon account will likely be controlled by them.

 This is how they operate.
 They make an imitation website and they send massive email accounts for further actions.
 Once their victims make the action they wanted to, they’ll be in control of your accounts and they’ll have access to some classified information.